marcao1/RPA-Mazars/README.md

 # RPA-Mazars
-Created a PowerBI dashboard as a homework for the course "Research Seminar"
+Created a Webscraper with Selenium as a homework for the course "Research Seminar"